wudonghao/Hand-Segmentation/Readme.md

 ### Training

-You can use " python train.py -h " to see more options.
+Try " python train.py -h " to see more options.
 (Default value of val_train percentage equals to 0.05)

 Simply train by running